bryanvtran/supreme-autofill-chrome/README.md

 - Click on load unpacked extension and select the project folder.
 - You're good to go!
 Just press the "`" key on the checkout page and your info will be filled out automatically.
 - You can also add multiple addresses and credit cards and map them to a different key to autofill.
 See below for details.
-- Make sure to reload the extension everytime you update your billing info.
+- Make sure to reload the extension every time you update your billing info.

 ## Updating The Autofill Key
 - Open info.js in a text editor.